-The goal of the pre-prosthetic phase is to prepare your residual limb for prosthesis wear.
+The goal of the pre-prosthetic phase is to prepare your residual limb for wear of a prosthesis.
 During this phase you will continue to work toward your goals.
 You and your Healthcare Team will focus on the things that need to happen before you can be considered for a prosthesis:

-- · Heal the surgical wound - Strengthen your muscles and improve range of motion - Improve your cardiovascular conditioning (fitness) - Training to improve functional activities
+- · Heal the surgical wound - · Strengthen your muscles and improve range of motion - Improve your cardiovascular conditioning (fitness) - · Training to improve functional activities